croessner/nauthilus-website/docs/about/current-features.md

 - Authentication service for Dovecot using a custom Lua backend
 - Authentication service for Cyrus-SASL using the httppost-backend
 - Realtime Blackhole lists support
-- Using Redis (sentinel) for storing runtime information
+- Using Redis (standalone, sentinel and cluster) for storing runtime information
-- Redis cache backend in front of databases
+- Redis cache backend in front of database backends
 - TLS support and HTTP basic authorization
 - HTTP/2 support
 - Metrics support for prometheus.
 A sample template for grafana is included